 NFL Draft 2018: Day 2 Grades for Every Pick

 Round 1 of the 2018 NFL draft belonged to the quarterbacks.
-But Rounds 2 and 3 will belong to running backs, receivers and tight ends.
-And there are plenty of them to choose from: Derrius Guice, Nick Chubb, Ronald Jones, Courtland Sutton, Christian Kirk, James Washington, Dallas Goedert and many, many more.
+Rounds 2 and 3 belonged to running backs, receivers and tight ends.
+Derrius Guice, Nick Chubb, Ronald Jones, Courtland Sutton, Christian Kirk, James Washington, Dallas Goedert and many, many more were selected.
 It's a who's who of NCAA superstars, small-school wonders and potential sleepers.

-The upcoming season's Rookie of the Year may still be on the board.
-The player who helps you win your fantasy league might begin his NFL career on Friday night.
-And it's not just about the skill-position guys.
-There are significant contributors at every position waiting to hear their names called, from edge-rushers to left tackles to potential quarterbacks of the future.
+And it wasn't just about the skill-position guys.
+Significant contributors from many positions were taken, from edge-rushers to left tackles to potential quarterbacks of the future.

-Get all the insights, analysis and grades you need—plus a laugh or two—right here with Bleacher Report's live grades and pick-by-pick coverage, starting soon.
+Get all the insights, analysis and grades you need—plus a laugh or two—right here with Bleacher Report's live grades and pick-by-pick coverage.

 33. Cleveland Browns: Austin Corbett, Guard, Nevada